Composite images of Galois for elliptic curves over $\mathbf{Q}$ & Entanglement fields: Introduction

 A celebrated theorem of Serre \cite{serre1972} says that for an elliptic curve over $K$ without complex multiplication (non-CM), the ad\'elic representation $\rho_E$ has open image in $\GL_2(\widehat{\mZ})$.
 Serre's theorem raised many questions concerning the possible images of the ad\'elic representation.
 The group $\GL_2(\widehat{\mZ})$ is both a product group and a profinite group via the following isomorphisms

-Serge Lang \cite{lang1987elliptic} refered to these two characterizations as the \textit{horizontal} and \textit{vertical} natures of $\GL_2(\widehat{\mZ})$, respectively, and this binal nature of $\GL_2(\widehat{\mZ})$ provides two flavors of questions stemming from Serre's work.
+Serge Lang \cite{lang1987elliptic} referred to these two characterizations as the \textit{horizontal} and \textit{vertical} natures of $\GL_2(\widehat{\mZ})$, respectively, and this binal nature of $\GL_2(\widehat{\mZ})$ provides two flavors of questions stemming from Serre's work.

 Horizontally speaking, for any non-CM elliptic curve over $K$, there exists a smallest integer $r_{E/K} >0$ such that for all $\ell\geq r_{E/K}$ , the $\ell$-adic representation is surjective.
-Serre asked whether $r_{E/K}$ depends only on $K$, and he conjectured that $r_{E/\mQ} = 37$.
-In \cite{zywina2011surjectivity}, Zwyina gives a refined conjecture concerning the surjectivity of the mod $\ell$ and provides a practical algorithm (implemented in Sage) to compute the finite set of primes $\ell$ for which $\rho_{E,\ell}$ is not surjective; a prime $\ell$ is called \cdef{exceptional} if it belongs to this finite set.
+Serre asked if $r_{E/K}$ depends only on $K$, and whether $r_{E/\mQ} = 37$.
+In \cite{zywina2011surjectivity}, Zwyina gave a refined conjecture concerning the surjectivity of the mod $\ell$ image and provided a practical algorithm (implemented in Sage) to compute the finite set of primes $\ell$ for which $\rho_{E,\ell}$ is not surjective; a prime $\ell$ is called \cdef{exceptional} if it belongs to this finite set.

-Vertically speaking, one interesting question is determining when the ad\'elic image is surjective.
+Vertically speaking, one interesting question is to determine when the ad\'elic image is surjective.
 Serre showed that the ad\'elic image is always contained in some index 2 subgroup of $\GL_2(\widehat{\mZ})$ for $E$ defined over $\mQ$.
 Greicius \cite{greicius2010} found necessary and sufficient abstract conditions on a number field $L$ for which $\rho_E$ could be surjective.
-Building on previous work of Duke \cite{duke1997elliptic} and Jones \cite{jones2010almost}, Zywina \cite{zywina10maximal,zywina2010hilbert} proved that almost all elliptic curves (in the sense of density) have surjective, ad\'elic image.
+Building on previous work of Duke \cite{duke1997elliptic} and Jones \cite{jones2010almost}, Zywina \cite{zywina10maximal,zywina2010hilbert} proved that for a number field $L\neq \mQ$ such that $L\cap \mQ^{\cyc} = \mQ$, almost all elliptic curves over $L$ (in the sense of density) have surjective, ad\'elic image.

-The vertical variant also leads us to determine the possible values for the index of the ad\'elic image for a given non-CM elliptic curve.
-This question was the focus of \cite[Program~B]{mazur1977rational}.
+The vertical variant also leads us to ask for the possible values for the index of the ad\'elic image for a given non-CM elliptic curve.
+This question is the focus of \cite[Program~B]{mazur1977rational}.
 In particular, given an open subgroup $H \subset \GL_2(\widehat{\mZ})$, this program strives to classify all elliptic curves $E/K$ such that the image of $\rho_E$ is contained in $H$.
 The work of this program suggests that there exists a constant $B(K)$ such that for every elliptic curve $E/K$ without complex multiplication, the index of $\rho_{E}(G_K)$ in $\GL_2(\widehat{\mZ})$ is bounded by $B(K)$.

 To determine $\rho_E(G_K)$, one begins by computing the $\ell$-adic image $\rho_{E,\ell^{\infty}}$ for each prime $\ell$, which leads to the following inclusions

 The image of $\rho_{E}(G_K)$ under the above inclusion will project onto each $\ell$-adic factor, and so a natural first step in Mazur's Program B is to classify the $\ell$-adic image of Galois.